 - Storytelling opens up channels of communication and stimulates emotional, imaginative and linguistic development.
 It encourages student participation, develops confidence and a boosts self-esteem.

 - When they begin to write, children exposed to storytelling will inherently understand the rules of structure and have a better grasp of language form.
-Initially, using verbal methods to voice ideas for context will free them from constraints of spelling and grammar.
-Of course, once ideas flow, grammar work is necessary, but the emphasis is to ensure that students are inspired and motivated to write.
+Initially, using verbal methods to voice ideas for context will free them from writing constraints and ensure that students are inspired and motivated to then write.

 - Children introduced to books and stories read have increased fluency and advance at a faster pace.
 They will learn and recognize a myriad of ideas, concepts, and structures.